bleonheart/Lilia/documentation/docs/libraries/lia.darkrp.md

 **Purpose**

 Searches around a start position for a spot free of world geometry and blocking entities.
+Both the starting position and the position offset by `checkArea` must be clear.
+The search steps outward along the positive and negative X, Y, and Z axes.

 **Parameters**